danielharrell/open-eyes-lect-2017-18/Open.md

 open is possible.
 But *is* it possible?
 And what is at stake in asking this question, in the face of arguments against its possibility?
-In the argument I just gave, for example, our own openness becomes a matter of seeming, not being, as our selfhood encloses us in openness.
-On this account, we might say we remain open to what is, but our selfhood makes it always what is *for us*.
-But suppose it *is* always for us, and our openness in this sense *is* a matter of seeming, not being.
+In the argument I just gave, for example, being open is impossible for us, since our selfhood encloses us in openness, and makes it a matter of seeming, not being.
+We remain open to what there is beyond us, but only as it can become something *for us*, and in this relation to us, is now an appearance, not just a reality.
+But suppose our openness, then, *were* a matter of appearance rather than reality, or seeming rather than being.
 Why is that not openness enough?

 To clarify what I mean, consider how the philosopher Schopenhauer begins his book, *The World as Will